moonshine-software/moon-vibe/README.md

 8. Navigate to the **LLM** section and add your API model (for OpenAI, for example `gpt-4.1-mini`)
 9. You can now go to the **Generation** section and start using the application

+### **Generate Schema**
+After configuring your LLM provider, you are ready to generate your admin panel schema:
+- Go to the "Generation" section.
+- Enter a name for your new project.
+- Select an LLM model from the list of connected providers.
+- Describe your project in detail in the provided field.
+The more specific and detailed your description, the higher the quality of the generated admin panel.
+Specify entities, relationships between them, required fields, user roles, and any special business logic.
+- Click the "Start Generation Schema" button.

+MoonVibe will automatically analyze your requirements and generate a complete admin panel structure: database schemas, models, migrations, and MoonShine resources.
+You can track the generation progress in real time.
+Once it’s finished, you can preview or download your ready-to-use project—or instantly test its functionality right from the MoonVibe interface by clicking the "Testing project" button.

 ![2025-06-29_22-47-49](https://github.com/user-attachments/assets/7a7d748e-2320-4368-b8a8-7898f7bb4f90)